csmets/Server-Driven-UI/docs/schema.md

 ## Building the schema

-When building a schema using old habits of your traditional client driven approach, it may look like this:
+When building a schema using old habits of traditional client driven approach, it may look like this:

 ```graphql
 type NewsCard {